 Some of how I've spent my time (by Anne K Gray)

-Please note, I have an online journal at LiveJournal (Netmouse).
-That's the best place to keep regular tabs on me.
-But here's some assorted news and plans, most current on top.
-If you want to see more pictures, check out my Flickr photostream.
+Please note, I have an online journal at Dreamwidth (Netmouse) and am also on Facebook (zer.netmouse) Here's some assorted news and plans, most current on top.
+If you want to see more pictures, check out my Flickr photostream, though I have posted there less since Rosie was born, to protect her privacy.

 - In February of 2010 I had appendicitis while 9 weeks pregnant, and Brian and I decided it was time for me to move back to Ann Arbor.
 I quit my job at Klein Associates and we moved me back to Michigan (mostly into storage) in March, just before our TAFF trip.
 Since then we have been preparing for the imminent birth of our baby daughter, who is due in late August.
 Up until July we were living in an apartment shared with friends - we have just moved into our own place, which is truly exciting.
 We are living on the West side of Ann Arbor, just off Liberty between Maple and Wagner in a place called Woodchase Apartments.
 I'm not working at the moment, aside from occassional freelance work.
 Future plans for "a job" for me will wait until we find out where Brian's career path takes us once he finishes his PhD in microbiology and immunology.
 We foresee being in Ann Arbor at least through May of 2011.

-Most fanac is on hold right now, but I am on the committee of Renovation - the World Science Fiction convention in Reno, Nevada, in 2011.
-I will be coordinating Art Night there on Thursday night of the convention.
-I'm also still editing MidFanzine.
+Most fanac was on hold during the wedding and having Rosie, but I was on the committee of Renovation - the World Science Fiction convention in Reno, Nevada, in 2011.
+I was coordinating Art Night there on Thursday night of the convention, and in fact ended up mainly running an entire Art @ Renovation outreach program that involved consulting with artists, inviting art directors to the convention, publishing a beautiful directory of our showing artists, and art programming in general.

 - In October of 2009 Brian and I announced that we were running for TAFF - the Trans-Atlantic Fan Fund.
 Voting closed December 22nd and if selected we were to be sent to Eastercon in London in April of 2010.
 I campaigned rather vigorously at Windycon, including gather a few items to auction as a fundraiser.
 People donated really nifty things, which was fun, and we raised $190.
 Our fellow candidate, Frank Wu, and I arranged for an EBay auction for TAFF as well.
 Altogether we raised more than $4000 during the campaign.
 And...
 We won!
 We had a wonderful trip from Corflu to Eastercon, about which we will be reporting in various fanzines and a cummulative trip report to be published within the next year or two (we promise!).